gilles-danjou/pinf/docs/Install.md

 From source
 -----------

-Get the source and build the PINF command:
+Get the sources and build the PINF command:

     cd ~
     mkdir pinf